apache/incubator-heron/website/content/docs/operators/deployment/schedulers/aurora-local-setup.md

 ## Associating new Aurora cluster into Heron UI

 Heron UI uses information that is gets from the heron tracker when displaying the information in the heron UI interface.
-So in-order to allow the Heron UI to show Aurora cluster information we need to modify configuration of the Heron tracker so that it can identify the Aurora Cluster.
+So in-order to allow the Heron UI to show Aurora cluster information you need to modify configuration of the Heron tracker so that it can identify the Aurora Cluster.

 Heron Tracker configurations are located at `/home/vagrant/.herontools/conf` the configuration file is named `heron_tracker.yaml`.